Anatomia, Histologia, Embryologia

 Permissions: If all or parts of previously published illustrations are used, permission must be obtained from the copyright holder concerned.
 It is the author's responsibility to obtain these in writing and provide copies to the Publisher.

 Colour Charges: It is the policy of the Anatomia, Histologia, Embryologia for authors to pay the full cost for the reproduction of their colour artwork.
 However, in the event that an author is not able to cover the costs of reproducing colour figures in colour in the printed version of the journal, Anatomia, Histologia, Embryologia offers authors the opportunity to reproduce colour figures in colour for free in the online version of the article (but they will still appear in black and white in the print version).
-Questions concerning colour figures should be directed to the Editorial Office, Iduna Haus (email@example.com).
+Questions concerning colour figures should be directed to the Editorial Office, Carlo Guison (email@example.com).
 If an author wishes to take advantage of this free colour-on-the-web service, they should liaise with the Editorial Office (firstname.lastname@example.org) to ensure that the appropriate documentation is completed for the Publisher.
 Therefore, please note that if there is colour artwork in your manuscript when it is accepted for publication, Wiley-Blackwell Publishing require you to complete and return a colour work agreement form before your paper can be published.
-This form can be downloaded as a PDF* from the Internet.
-The web address for the form is: http://www.blackwellpublishing.com/pdf/SN_Sub2000_F_CoW.pdf.
-Please return the Colour Work Agreement Form upon acceptance of your manuscript to the production editor via post:
+This form can be downloaded from the Author Guidelines here.
+Please return the Colour Work Agreement Form to the address listed on the form.

 Figure Legends: Legends for the figures should give a precise description of the content and should not be repeated within the figure.